 Mr. Chairman, I commend my colleagues.
-Congressman BILL GRAY chairman of the Budget Committee, and Congressman Howard Wolpe, chairman of the Foreign Affairs Subcommittee on Africa, for the outstanding work that they have done on this legislation.
+Congressman BILL GRAY chairman of the Budget Committee, and Congressman HOWARD WOLPE, chairman of the Foreign Affairs Subcommittee on Africa, for the outstanding work that they have done on this legislation.
 I rise in opposition to the Gunderson substitute and in strong support of H.R.
 1460.

-The efforts of Congressmen GRAY and Wolfe to reach a consensus as to how human rights principles can be practically converted into elements of U.S. influence in the affairs of other nations, particularly in this case of course, South Africa, are reflected in the bill now before the House.
+The efforts of Congressmen GRAY and WOLPE to reach a consensus as to how human rights principles can be practically converted into elements of U.S. influence in the affairs of other nations, particularly in this case of course, South Africa, are reflected in the bill now before the House.

-Mr. Chairman, for the past 5 years the administration has not been sensitive to the plight of those subjected to government oppression and the human rights aspect of the situation in South Africa has not been taken legislation before us does not call for sufficiently into account in shaping the bilateral relationship with that nation.
+Mr. Chairman, for the past 5 years the administration has not been sensitive to the plight of those subjected to government oppression and the human rights aspect of the situation in South Africa has not been taken the bilateral relationship with that nation.